 Note 1: From door opening.
 Note that this model in particular must have 16 inches in front of the blower housing.
-This distance is already included in the B value of Figures 2.5a and 2.5b.
+This distance is already included in the B value.
 The depth of a non-combustible shelf in front of the insert is included in the calculation of the floor protector's dimensions.